Volkswagen Type 2: T2c

 The T2c, with a roof raised by about 10 cm was built starting in the early 1990s for the Mexican, South American and Central American markets.
 Since 1991, the T2c has been built in México with the water-cooled 1.8 L inline four-cylinder 53 kW carbureted engine—easily identified by the large, black front-mounted radiator—and since 1995 with the 1.6 L air-cooled engines for the Brazilian market.

 Once production of the original Beetle ended in late 2003, the T2 was the only Volkswagen model with an air-cooled, rear-mounted boxer engine, but then the Brazilian model shifted to a water-cooled engine on 23 December 2005.
 There was a 1.6 L 50 hp water-cooled diesel engine available from 1981 to 1985, which gave fuel economy of 15 km/L to 18 km/L—but gave slow performance and its insufficient cooling system led to short engine life.

-The end of the Volkswagen air-cooled engine on a worldwide basis was marked by a Special Edition Kombi.
-An exclusive silver paint scheme, and limited edition emblems were applied to only 200 units in late 2005, and were sold as 2006 models.
+The end of the Volkswagen air-cooled engine worldwide was marked by a Special Edition Kombi.
+An exclusive silver paint scheme and limited edition emblems were applied to only 200 units in late 2005, and these were sold as 2006 models.

 Stricter emissions regulations introduced by the Brazilian government for 2006 forced a shift to a flexible-fuel water-cooled engine able to run on petrol or alcohol.
 Borrowed from the Volkswagen Gol, the engine is a rear-mounted EA-111 1.4 L 8v Total Flex 1390 cc, 58 kW on petrol, and 60 kW when run on ethanol, and 124 Nm torque.

-The production of the Brazilian Volkswagen Kombi ended in 2013 with a production run of 600 Last Edition vehicles.
+Production of the Brazilian Volkswagen Kombi ended in 2013 with a production run of 600 Last Edition vehicles.
 A short film entitled "Os Últimos Desejos da Kombi" (English: The Kombi's Last Wishes) was made by Volkswagen Brazil to commemorate the end of production.
 Brazilian requirements that new cars have driver and passenger airbags and anti-lock brakes were also factors in the end of T2 production.

+Azul

+A T2 nicknamed Azul for its blue color survived the Palisades Fire, one of the January 2025 Southern California wildfires, and made national headlines after it was photographed amidst burnt out ruins.
+Volkswagen began restoring the bus in July.

 Third generation (T3; 1979)

 The Volkswagen Type 2 (T3), (T25 within the UK) or Vanagon in the United States, the T3 platform was introduced in 1979, and was one of the last new Volkswagen platforms to use an air-cooled engine.
 The Volkswagen air-cooled engine was phased out for a water-cooled boxer engine (still rear-mounted) in 1983.
 Compared to its predecessor the T2, the T3 was larger and heavier, with square corners replacing the rounded edges of the older models.
-The T3 is sometimes called "the wedge" by enthusiasts to differentiate it from earlier Kombis.
+The T3 is sometimes called "the wedge" by enthusiasts to differentiate it from earlier generations.